EVALAUTION OF ANTHELMINTIC ACTIVITY OF RICINUS COMMUNIS LINN. LEAVES BY USING DIFFERENT TYPES OF SOLVENTHTML Full Text

 Yashoda Technical Campus, Satara Faculty of Pharmacy, Satara - 415015, Maharashtra, India.

-ABSTRACT: Aqueous and ethanol ethyl actatate chloroform methanol extracts from the leaves of Ricinus communis were investigated for their anthelmintic activity against Pheretima posthuma and and three concentrations (50, 75 and 100mg/ml) of each extract were studied for activity, in which paralysis and death time of the worm.
+ABSTRACT: Aqueous and ethanol ethyl acetate chloroform-methanol extracts from the leaves of Ricinus communis were investigated for their anthelmintic activity against Pheretima posthuma and three concentrations (50, 75 and 100 mg/ml) of each extract were studied for activity, in which paralysis and death time of the worm.
 Both the extract exhibited remarkable anthelminthic activity at all three concentrations.
-Albendazole suspension is used as standard reference (20mg/ml) and distilled water as control.
+Albendazole suspension is used as standard reference (20 mg/ml) and distilled water as control.
 Therefore the aqueous and ethanol methanol extract of leaves of Ricinus communis has been demonstrated for the first time.

 Pheretima posthuma, Ricinus communis, Anthelmintic activity, Helminthiasis

 INTRODUCTION: Helminthiasis or worm infection is one of the most prevalent diseases in the World 1.
 The disease is highly prevalent particularly in third world countries due to poor management practices 2.
-The word Helminthes has been derived from the Greek which means ‘worm’.
-Helminthes infections are among the most common infections in man, affecting a large proportion of the world’s population.
+The word Helminthes has been derived from the Greek which means ‘worm.’
+Helminths infections are among the most common infections in man, affecting a large proportion of the world’s population.
 The parasites can be acquired by contact with a) infected water b) infected meal c) infected animal 3.
-In developing countries they pose a large threat to public health, and contribute to the prevalence of malnutrition, anemia, eosinophilia, and pneumonia 4.
+In developing countries, they pose a large threat to public health and contribute to the prevalence of malnutrition, anemia, eosinophilia, and pneumonia 4.
 Helminthiasis is a macro parasitic disease of humans and animals in which a part of the body is infested with parasitic worms such as pinworm, roundworm, or tapeworm 5.

-The World health Organization (WHO) estimated that 80% of the population of developing countries relies on traditional medicines, mostly plant drugs for their primary health care needs.
-The use of medicinal plant is growing worldwide because of the increasing toxicity and allergic manifestations of the synthetic drugs.
-Hence there is an increasing demand towards natural Anthelmintic 6.
+The World Health Organization (WHO) estimated that 80% of the population of developing countries relies on traditional medicines, mostly plant drugs for their primary health care needs.
+The use of the medicinal plant is growing worldwide because of the increased toxicity and allergic manifestations of synthetic drugs.
+Hence, there is an increasing demand towards natural Anthelmintic 6.

 Ricinus communis also known as Castor oil plant belongs to family Euphorbiaceous.
 This plant is native of India, and it has spread thence over all the warmer countries of the world 7.
-It is an annual or perennial bush or occasionally a soft-wooded small tree grown up to 6m or more, found nearly throughout India, Brazil, South Africa and Russia 8.
+It is an annual or perennial bush or occasionally a soft-wooded small tree grown up to 6 m or more found nearly throughout India, Brazil, South Africa and Russia 8.
 In the Indian system of medicine, the leaf, root and seed oil of this plant have been used for the treatment of inflammation, liver disorders, hypoglycemic and laxative 9.
 Castor oil is widely used as a cathartic, and also for lubrication and illumination.
-Roots are administered in the form of a decoction for lumbago and in the form of a paste for toothache 7.
-Stem of Ricinus communis have anticancer, antidiabetic and antiprotozoal activity 10.
+Roots are administered in the form of a decoction for lumbago and the form of a paste for toothache 7.
+The stem of Ricinus communis has anticancer, antidiabetic and antiprotozoal activity 10.

-Authentication of Plant Material: The fresh leaves of Ricinus communis were collected from the Malshiras District Solapur, Maharashtra and authenticated head of department of Yashvantrao chavan institute of sciences, Satara.
+Authentication of Plant Material: The fresh leaves of Ricinus communis were collected from the Malshiras District Solapur, Maharashtra and authenticated head of the department of Yashvantrao Chavan Institute of Sciences, Satara.

 Preparation of Extract: The leaves of Ricinus communis was subjected to shade drying.
-The dried bark was further crushed into powder and then stored in air tight containers for further analysis.
-Crude extract of leaves was prepared by ultra sonication extraction method.
-About 125mg of powdered plant material was uniformly packed into a thimble and extracted with solvents (2 liters each).
-Solvents used were ethanol, water, ethyl acetate chloroform methanol then the beaker are keep in sonicator for sonication extraction for time 60 minutes respectively.
-After the sonication filter the extract then collect in different Petri plates and keep the petriplates for evaporation at room temperature.
-Then collect all the extract keep in refrigerator.
+The dried bark was further crushed into powder and then stored in airtight containers for further analysis.
+Crude extract of leaves was prepared by ultrasonication extraction method.
+About 125 mg of powdered plant material was uniformly packed into a thimble and extracted with solvents (2 liters each).
+Solvents used were ethanol, water, ethyl acetate chloroform-methanol then the beaker is keep in a sonicator for sonication extraction for time 60 min respectively.
+After the sonication filter, the extract then collect in different Petri plates and keep the Petri plates for evaporation at room temperature.
+Then collect all the extract keep in the refrigerator.

-Standard used for the Activity: Albendazole suspension in the concentration of 20mg/ml mfg. by Cipla Ltd. used as reference standard.
+Standard Used for the Activity: Albendazole suspension in the concentration of 20mg/ml mfg. by Cipla Ltd. used as the reference standard.

 TABLE 1: RESULTS OF ANTHELMINTIC ACTIVITY OF RICINUS COMMUNIS L. EXTRACTS